vivekthangam/CheatSheet_Tutorial/system_design.md

 **Would you like me to create a "Mock Interview Script" where I play the interviewer and you try to solve a problem using these Java patterns?**

-# 🏗️ System Design Interview Master Guide
+# ðŸ—ï¸ System Design Interview Master Guide

 This document is a structured repository for practicing system design.
 It covers the framework, top FAANG problem statements, architectural solutions, and the technology stacks used by industry leaders.

 ---

-## 🛠️ 1.
+## ðŸ› ï¸ 1.
 The 4-Step Interview Framework
 When tackling these problems, follow this exact flow:

 1. **Clarification:** Define features (MVP), scale (DAU/MAU), and data retention.